grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Scenario options

-In the new update, users must set the browser type as an option in a [k6 scenario](/using-k6/scenarios/) definition.
+In the new update, users must set the [executor](/using-k6/scenarios/executors/) and browser type as options in a [k6 scenario](/using-k6/scenarios/) definition.
 Specifically, the `browser.type` option should be set to `chromium`, as Chromium is the only browser supported.

 This change helps identify the test as a browser test and allows automatic control of the browser's lifecycle.
 Users no longer need to start or stop the browser manually through the browser API.
-If the `browser.type` option is set in the scenario options, a browser instance will be automatically started at the beginning and closed at the end of each test iteration.
+If the `browser.type` option is set in the scenario options, a browser instance will automatically start at the beginning and close at the end of each test iteration.

 <CodeGroup labels={["After"]} lineNumbers={[true]}>